Yandex Cloud

 terraform apply

 Terraform will create all the required resources.
-You can see their detailed description using the management console
+You can check your new resources and their settings in the management console or using this CLI command:

 Use the create REST API method for the ApiKey resource: